NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 pavement and white lines.
 Notice that as is passes over areas of relatively constant shading, the pixel value will not change much, but as objects pass through the pixel, the value will have sharp changes.
-These changes are typcially not periodic.
+These changes are typically not periodic.
 Like in the static camera case, DMD will tell us when pixel is static versus when it changes, however unlike the static case, with a dynamically moving camera, we must assume constant and unpredictable pixel value changes.